nakatamaho/gmpxx_mkII/STATUS.md

 ### Alias Safety

-Expression assignment checks whether the destination `mpf_class` appears as a leaf in the expression tree.
-Aliased assignments evaluate into a temporary at the destination precision and then copy the value back, preserving the destination precision.
-Non-aliased assignments evaluate directly into the destination, which is what enables the zero-allocation chain cases covered by `test_alloc_count`.
+Expression assignment checks whether the destination wrapper object appears as a leaf in the expression tree.
+This covers `mpf_class`, `mpz_class`, and `mpq_class` leaves.
+Aliased floating assignments evaluate into a temporary at the destination precision and then copy the value back, preserving that precision.
+Aliased exact integer/rational assignments evaluate into an independent exact temporary before updating the destination.
+Non-aliased assignments evaluate directly into the destination where the evaluation path supports it, which is what enables the zero-allocation mpf chain cases covered by `test_alloc_count`.

 ## Notes Compared With v1.0.0 Eager Header

 The current v2.0.0 header is not a drop-in replacement for the v1.0.0 eager public surface.
 It intentionally removes or defers:

-- `mpz_class` and `mpq_class`.
 - Comparisons.
 - Stream I/O and string output.
 - User-defined literals.